-- Where human stem, progenitor or directly reprogrammed cells either are a necessary component of the diagnostic or are used to manufacture the diagnostic; OR - Where the diagnostic is being developed for an intended use with human stem, progenitor or directly reprogrammed cells; OR - Where the intended use of the diagnostic addresses a critical bottleneck to clinical development or use of human stem cell therapies AND where testing with human stem, progenitor or directly reprogrammed cells confirms the utility of the diagnostic for stem cell based therapy development or use. - (2) The diagnostic candidate must be at an appropriate stage of readiness.
+- Where stem, progenitor or directly reprogrammed cells either comprise the diagnostic or are used to manufacture the diagnostic OR - Where the diagnostic is being developed for an intended use with human stem, progenitor or directly reprogrammed cells OR - Where the intended use of the diagnostic addresses a critical bottleneck to translation, clinical development or use of stem cell therapies AND where testing with human stem, progenitor or directly reprogrammed cells confirms the utility of the diagnostic for stem cell based therapy development or use.

+(2) The diagnostic candidate must be at an appropriate stage of readiness.

-Proof of concept studies with a prototype test (technology, biomarker(s)) or medical imaging agent must have demonstrated that the analyte(s) can be measured at biologically relevant levels for the intended clinical use in sufficient samples to distinguish relevant differences within the target population.
+Proof of concept studies with a prototype test (technology, biomarker(s)) must have demonstrated that the analyte(s) can be measured at biologically relevant levels for the intended clinical use in sufficient samples to distinguish relevant differences within the target population.